In this article:

 Who Should Get Tested for Thalassemia?

 Screening for thalassemia is a crucial step for couples planning for conception, especially in families where the condition is common.
-Doctors often recommend thalassemia in the following cases;
+Doctors often recommend thalassemia in the following cases;- Couples planning a pregnancy

 - Pregnant women during the first trimester